-10 minutes 25 minutes 10 minutes Introduction Main activity Plenary Whole class teaching Group task Whole class teaching Ask pupils to go out and bring a selection Ask them to group their shapes, eg: cylinder, cuboid Ask each group to show their table to the rest of Table of objects in the shape and cube. the class and explain how Shape Name of cylinders, cuboids and cubes.
-Ask pupils to count and name the shapes. they completed it.
-Ask pupils to draw and complete the table shown right.
+10 minutes 25 minutes 10 minutes Introduction Main activity Plenary Whole class teaching Group task Whole class teaching Ask pupils to go out Ask the groups to group Ask each group to show Table and bring a selection of objects in the shape their shapes, eg: cylinders, cuboids and cubes. their table to the rest of the class and explain how Shape Name of cylinders, cuboids and cubes.
+Ask the pupils to count and name the shapes. - they completed it.
+Ask them to draw and complete the table shown right.

-Shape Name Number
+Number